N1ghtHunter/react-cloudinary-upload-widget/CONTRIBUTING.md

 ## Issues

-If you encounter any issues while working on [Project Name], please open an issue on the GitHub repository.
+If you encounter any issues while working on react-cloudinary-uploader, please open an issue on the GitHub repository.
 We will do our best to respond to and resolve the issue as quickly as possible.

 ## Pull Requests